Surajv311/mDumpSWE/README.md

 - Event reactor pattern: The reactor software design pattern is an event handling strategy that can respond to many potential service requests concurrently.
 The pattern's key component is an event loop, running in a single thread or process, which demultiplexes incoming requests and dispatches them to the correct request handler.
 - [Aqua trivy _al](https://github.com/aquasecurity/trivy) is a useful tool to find vulnerabilities.
 - [Pydantic validators _al](https://www.apptension.com/blog-posts/pydantic)
+- A language is:
+  - **statically typed** if the type of a variable is known at compile time, eg: int a = 5.
+For some languages this means that you as the programmer must specify what type each variable is; other languages (e.g.: Java, C, C++) offer some form of type inference, the capability of the type system to deduce the type of a variable (e.g.: OCaml, Haskell, Scala, Kotlin).
+Examples: C, C++, Java, Rust, Go, Scala
+  - **dynamically typed** if the type is associated with run-time values, and not named variables/fields/etc. This means that you as a programmer can write a little quicker because you do not have to specify types every time (unless using a statically-typed language with type inference).
+Examples: Perl, Ruby, Python, PHP, JavaScript, Erlang

 ------------------